By Bob Weaver

 Politicians have proclaimed they want to "Make Calhoun Great Again."
 In fact, by most standards, it never was great, without the "advancements" proclaimed by most Americans, its population dropping in half (12,000) since 1940.

 Here in the 21st century, it is likely that the population of the county has more transplants than people of place, most of them coming here for low taxes and quiet under a persimmon tree.
+Most of them are stalwart citizens.

-While on the one hand the effects have been devastating, on the other hand, it has caused the framework for one the best places to live in rural communities.
+The economic drivers of merging, centralizing, consolidating and globalization have further sucked the lifeblood from rural WV communities, with faint recall of the politicians who spurred the movement.
+Thousands of jobs left the area.
+While on the one hand the effects have been devastating, on the other hand, it has caused the framework for one the best places to live. right here in the mountains.

 In fact, the reason it is a diamond, is the lack of development, the absence of the frenzy of the urbanized world, peacefulness and quiet abounding, the biggest racket is from politicians who want to "save it."